 Cheers, Love and Success,

-Many psychiatrists and psychologists feel is is unethical to directly ‘market’ their services.
+Many psychiatrists, therapists, and psychologists feel it is unethical to directly ‘market’ their services.
 So today I want to show you how you can grow your practice without ‘marketing’ and educating instead.
 This is something I’ve been working on with one particular Psychiatry practice and it has been a HUGE success.

 It might sound a little strange, but by sharing your expertise and ‘giving’ the general public knowledge about how you treat mental health issues as well as educate the public about psychiatry and psychology it will help them see you as an expert in your field or niche.